gradienthealth/pydicom-3/doc/tutorials/dataset_basics.rst

     >>> out = BytesIO()
     >>> ds.save_as(out)

-By default, :meth:`~pydicom.dataset.Dataset.save_as` will write the dataset as-is.
+By default, :meth:`~pydicom3.dataset.Dataset.save_as` will write the dataset as-is.
 This means that even if your dataset is not conformant to the :dcm:`DICOM File Format<part10/chapter_7.html>` it will still be written exactly as given.
 To be certain you're writing the